 Using keyboard shortcuts is a great way to streamline your workflow in any app, whether it has been preinstalled on your Mac or you’ve downloaded it yourself.
 With the Mail app being the most popular way to send and receive emails on the macOS platform, it’s a great place to get started with them.

-In this piece, we’ll go over 10 useful keyboard shortcuts you can use in the Mail app to speed up your workflow.
+In this piece, we’ll go over 10 useful Mac Mail keyboard shortcuts you can use to speed up your workflow.

 1. Mark a message as junk